Terminus-IMRC/msq5-schroeppel/README.md

 sum = 68826306
 ```

-By multiplying the result by 4, you can get the famous result 275305224.
+By multiplying the sum by 4, you can get the famous result 275305224.

 <br /><hr />